GroupworkData1/DataAnalysis/index.md

 title: Home
 ---

-# Welcome to My Website!
+# Welcome to our website!

-This is a static website created with GitHub Pages and Jekyll.
+This page is used to show our Data Analysis group work!
+Done by Veerle, Noor, Didier and Gina.